bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 image: building_maint_sw.png
 ---

+Update: as of 29th of June 2016 I certified in this area, you can read about it [here](http://bobbelderbos.com/2016/07/certified-software-quality/).

 ### Building Maintainable Software

 [Software Improvement Group](https://www.sig.eu/en) (SIG) recently released [Building Maintainable Software, Ten Guidelines for Future-Proof Code](https://www.sig.eu/en/building-maintainable-software).
 In this post I will summarize the ten guidelines and look at some of my code to see where I improved and what I can do better.